miaohancheng/pysmatch/README.md

 ​	•	**nmatches**: Number of matches to find for each observation in the test group.

 ​	•	**threshold**: Maximum allowed difference in propensity scores between matched pairs.

+​	•   **replacement**: Whether to allow replacement in the matching process.

 ## **Handling Multiple Matches**